tevaughan/gslcpp/README.md

   - `build/tests_cov.txt`, and
   - `build/tests_cov.html`.

-### Documentation
+### Generating Documentation

-In order to build documentation, one needs `Doxygen` with version at least 1.9.2 (to support concepts in C++20) and linked against `clang`.
+In order to build the documentation, one needs `Doxygen` with version at least 1.9.2 (to support concepts in C++20) and linked against `clang`.
 In order to build `Doxygen` from source against `clang-12`, one might first, for example, do